adequatica/adequatica.github.io/_posts/2025-09-02-when-you-run-out-of-money-playing-baccarat-punto-banco.md

 ## Simulator Features

-> _The simulator for this article is written on Go and presented in the [GitHub repository](https://github.com/adequatica/punto-banco-golango) along with the punto blanco terminal game._
+> _The simulator for this article is written on Go and presented in the [GitHub repository](https://github.com/adequatica/punto-banco-golango) along with the punto blanco game._

 This simulator runs the punto banco game, and during each round, it bets on Punto (player), Banco (banker), or Égalité (tie) depending on the chosen strategy.